Moldova travel guide

-- if you are not the owner, written permission from the owner to drive the vehicle.
+- if you’re not the owner, written permission from the owner to drive the vehicle.
 This should be translated into Romanian and legalised.

 The vehicle will need to be declared to the customs authority at the point of entry into Moldova.
 Vehicles can be brought into Moldova without payment of import taxes for a maximum of 90 cumulative days in a 365-day period, from the date of first entry.
-Contact the Moldovan Embassy in London if you have more detailed questions about bringing a vehicle in to the country.
-The British Embassy is unable to offer help to individuals attempting to bring vehicles into Moldova without the correct documentation.
+Contact the Moldovan Embassy in London if you have questions about bringing a vehicle into the country.
+The British Embassy is unable to assist individuals attempting to bring vehicles into Moldova.

 Avoid driving outside urban areas, particularly at night.
 Driving standards are poor and roads are of variable quality.
 There are a high number of traffic accidents, including fatalities.
 You should comply with all local speed limits.
 There is a zero tolerance policy on drink driving.

 Official looking taxis can be unlicensed.
 Do not share a taxi with strangers or flag down unofficial taxis.
-You should negotiate a price before getting into a taxi.
+Where there is no meter, you should negotiate a price before getting into a taxi.
 Where possible ask your hotel to get a taxi for you, or to give you the telephone number of a reputable company.